protogarden/pegasus-mini/docs/source/mapping.rst

 |

-3. Move the Pegasus-Mini around slowing as described in :doc:`remote_control` by running the following command in a new terminal, in order to map your enviroment.
+3. Move the Pegasus-Mini around slowing as described in :doc:`remote_control` by running the following command in a new terminal, in order to map your environment.

 .. code-block:: bash